What is a charter school?

 How can I obtain more information about charter schools?

 For specific information regarding a Pasco County charter school, please contact the school directly.
-Additional information about charter schools is available through the District School Board of Pasco County’s, Charter Schools, Office for Teaching and Learning at 813-794-2408.
+Additional information about charter schools is available through the District School Board of Pasco County’s, Charter Schools, Student Support Programs and Services at 813-794-2408.